A Message from Mayor Martinez

 Meals on Wheels: We are delivering 7 meals per week, the delivery schedule is three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).

 Congregate Meals: Changed to delivery service similar to Meals on Wheels.
-Serving 7 meals per week, the delivery schedule is two times per week (three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).
+Serving 7 meals per week, the delivery schedule is three times per week (2 meals on Mondays, 2 meals on Wednesdays, and 3 meals on Fridays).

 The 8 To Go Paratransit Shuttle: The shuttle is currently operating on Mondays, Tuesdays, and Thursdays from 9:00 AM - 12:30PM and 1:30PM - 5:00 PM.
 However, we are limiting rides to only one passenger in the vehicle at a time and are sanitizing the van more frequently.
 Additionally, we are asking riders to limit rides to medical appointments and grocery store visits only.

-City Park Play Areas: Play areas at City parks are closed due to the COVID-19 virus.
-The parks themselves will remain open, and residents are encouraged to get outside and walk, bike, jog or hike while maintaining safe social distances.
-In order to limit potential transmission of the coronavirus it is essential that appropriate social distancing (6 feet of space between individuals) is maintained.
+City Park Play Areas: The Playgrounds and parks remain open, and residents are encouraged to get outside and walk, bike, jog or hike while maintaining safe social distances.
+In order to limit potential transmission of the coronavirus it is essential that appropriate social distancing (6 feet of space between individuals) is maintained and everyone is wearing a mask.

 Maintenance staff is working at reduced crews, performing daily inspection of City facilities and addressing servicing of critical infrastructure.
 Janitorial services are in place and public bathrooms are serviced twice per day in addition to inspections.
 Maintenance is also responding to reports of safety critical issues.

-Encroachment Permits and Public Works Inspection: Email encroachment permit applications and Public Works inspection requests to Keely Nelson, Associate Civil Engineer, at firstname.lastname@example.org.
-Fees for new permits will be invoiced once City Hall is re-opened.
-Emergency work necessary for the preservation of life or property may be conducted without a permit, as long as a permit application is submitted as soon as reasonably possible to email@example.com.
+Encroachment Permits and Public Works Inspection: Email encroachment permit applications and Public Works inspection requests to Keely Nelson, Associate Civil Engineer, at email@example.com.
+Emergency work necessary for the preservation of life or property may be conducted without a permit, as long as a permit application is submitted as soon as reasonably possible to firstname.lastname@example.org.

 Waste Services: All collection services, including bulky pickup, are operational.
 Some in-person payment centers may be closed, please check the Waste Management website for updates.
 Commercial and residential customers can temporarily adjust or suspend service levels by contacting Waste Management customer service.
 For proper household hazardous waste or oil disposal, please visit Stop Waste website.
 For waste management permitting issues, please contact email@example.com or firstname.lastname@example.org.